Lorp/samsa-core/README.md

 ## How to use

-Here is a high-level flowchart illustrating how Samsa loads a font file, creates an instance and renders text.
+Here is a high-level flowchart illustrating how Samsa creates a SamsaFont object from an ArrayBuffer, creates a SamsaInstance from the SamsaFont, then renders text as SVG.

 ```mermaid
 flowchart TD